Nobody 835

 (1) One morning, on the way to Camden we stopped at a doughnut shop in a house.
 Willow Bake Shop has been making very good doughnuts there since 1949.

 (2) On the way from Rockland to Kennebunkport we finally stopped at Red’s, the famous walk-up in Wiscasset.
 The first thing one sees after crossing the long bridge on Highway 1 into Wiscasset is a rain or shine line waiting to eat one of Red’s lobster rolls, rated by many as the best in Maine – or the world, take your choice.
 We have meant to stop many times and finally did.
 Our wait was an hour but my lobster roll was very good, although, as I confessed last week, I am more a like it than love it fan of Maine lobster.
-Still we had fun talking to other people in line, Barb’s hamburger was very good and her onion rings among the best she has had.
-(I sampled them and agreed.)
+Still we had fun talking to other people in line, Barb’s hamburger was very good and her onion rings among the best

 (3) Confession – Much to my wife’s chagrin, one evening after dinner we stopped at a Coldstone where I had a French vanilla with raspberry mix-in.
 It was not the best ice cream treat I had on the trip, but neither was it too far behind.